Clinical Trials in Mexico: Addressing the Challenges

 Mexico can be divided into three socioeconomic groups.
 The criollo minority of the upper and middle classes are of European origin and represent only 9% of the population.
 The economically poor mestizo majority comprises some 60% of the population and is a mix of European and native peoples.
 The extremely poor indigenous minorities live in central and southern Mexico; there are 36 million indigenous people in Mexico, of many different ethnic groups, which according to the 2008 CIA World Factbook constitute about 30% of the total population.2 Mexico City has the largest concentration of indigenous people in the entire country, due to an influx from migration.10 The state of Oaxaca, one of the poorest regions located in the southeast of Mexico, is one of the most highly diverse due to the presence of several indigenous populations.11 Ethnic diversity is important for two reasons.
 In addition to the cultural and language barriers presented by different ethnicities, genetic factors play a role in a patient’s biological response to a pharmaceutical product.
 More specifically, different genetic profiles among ethnic groups in Mexico may yield differences in clinical trial results.
 Therefore, biopharmaceutical products that are developed for the Mexican market should take genetic diversity into account.12

-Mexican Spanish and dialects
+Mexican Spanish and Dialects in Clinical Trials

 The differences between Mexican Spanish and Castilian Spanish from Spain are greater than those between American English and British English.
 These differences are largely due to the influence of native languages in Mexico.
 Currently, there are more than 50 spoken native Mexican languages that contribute to the diversity of Spanish dialects found in Mexico.
 For example, the Spanish of the Yucatan Peninsula incorporates several Mayan words and possesses a distinct regional pronunciation.
 The Spanish spoken in the areas that border Guatemala resembles the variation of Central American Spanish spoken in Guatemala.
 This is partly due to geographic barriers, such as mountainous regions, that separate various ethnic groups in Mexico and have allowed them to maintain their native languages and Spanish dialects.13